 "From an evolutionary perspective, aggression is a response to a potential threat or provocation across a variety of species and seems to be an inborn response tendency."
 During evolution, the human beings developed "higher-order cortical centers" that suppress primitive forms of aggression when they are not appropriate.(20)

 Low levels of glucose has been connected to deficiencies in serotonin production.
-Serotonin, together with norepinephrine and acetylcholine, are a few of the neurotransmitters that facilitate the regulation of emotions such as sadness, anger, anxiety, irritability.(6)
+Serotonin is one of the neurotransmitters that facilitate the regulation of emotions such as sadness, anger, anxiety, irritability.(6)

 Scientists looked at the serotonin activity in the brain of individuals diagnosed with BPD and observed a lower 5-HT function (serotonin 5-hydroxytryptamine - the pharmacological term for serotonin).
 This study also related reduced 5-HT functioning with a history of suicide and/or aggressive behaviors.
 Although these results are preliminary and additional research is needed, identifying a possible link between impulsivity and serotonin levels will generate new perspective in the pharmacological treatment of BPD.

 In addition, studies conducted on examining the role of serotonergic agonists such as fenfluramine (which causes the release of serotonin, blockade of reuptake and direct agonism of 5-HT2 receptors) resulted in blunted prolactin (peptide hormone) responses in individuals with BPD.
 Blunted hormone responses to fenfluramine was also observed in individuals with major affective disorders.
 (20)